nenikitov/nix-module-utils/README.md

   }
   ```

-  Then, `mkModule` will be available in module arguments and can be used like this
+  Then, `mkEnableModule` will be available in module arguments and can be used like this

   ```nix
   {